Blotch3D/Blotch3D/doc/readme.md

 BlWindow3D's 'Run' method and its overrides) only for tasks that access 3D hardware resources.
-When other threads do need to create, change, or destroy 3D hardware resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate to the 3D thread with BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking, which will be executed within one frame time by the 3D thread.
+When other threads do need to create, change, or destroy 3D hardware resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a lambda to the 3D thread with BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking, which will be executed within one frame time by the 3D thread.

 Models or VertexBuffers must be added to the BlSprite.LODs container for them to appear when you draw that sprite.
-Otherwise nothing is drawn.
+Otherwise, nothing is drawn.
 See how the examples create a model or vertex buffer and add it to that collection.
 When a sprite is disposed, it does not dispose the models in its LODs container.
 This is so you can add the same model to multiple